lexermal/website-weixler-me/blog/Basic-cluster-setup/07 Setup Backups.md

 # Setup Backups
-In this tutorial we will configure automatic Backups in a K3s Cluster with Longhorn using Velero to backup resources to an S3 storage.
+In this tutorial we will configure automatic backups for a K3s cluster with Longhorn using Velero to backup resources to an S3 storage.

 Longhorn will handle the persistence volume backup and Velero the backup for all other resources.

 Velero is also the tool to recover from desasters, so it triggers Longhorn to create backups.

 ## Setup Longhorn
-First we are setting up Longhorn to be able to work together with Velero and to be able to export the backups to an S3 storage.
+First we are setting up Longhorn so it works together with Velero and is able to export the backups to an S3 storage.
 Make sure the Longhorn is at least version 1.4.0.

-### First we install the snalshot controller:
+### Installing the snapshot controller:

 Create a file called **kustomization.yaml** with this contend: